wyounas/wyounas.github.io/_posts/2025-10-30-reproducing-the-aws-outage-race-condition-with-model-checker.md

 The post-mortem mentioned a race condition, which caught my eye.
 I don’t know all the details of AWS’s internal setup, but using the information in the post-mortem and a few assumptions, we can try to reproduce a simplified version of the problem.

 As a small experiment, we’ll use a model checker to see how such a race could happen.
 Formal verification can’t prevent every failure, but it helps us think more clearly about correctness and reason about subtle concurrency bugs.
-For this, we’ll use the Spin model checker, which uses the Promela language.
+Of course, writing about it after the incident benefits from hindsight, we already know what went wrong.
+For this experiment, we’ll use the Spin model checker, which uses the Promela language.

 There’s a lot of detail in the post-mortem, but for simplicity we’ll focus only on the race-condition aspect.
 The incident was triggered by a defect in DynamoDB’s automated DNS management system.
 The components of this system involved in the incident were the DNS Planner, DNS Enactor, and Amazon Route 53 service.